run2bizdocs/documentation/en-us/docs/faq.md

 	CONFIGURATION THROUGH THE GCAS CONFIGURATION SCREEN

-    1. Access the 4biz Parameters feature (Parametrization > Citsmart Parameters);
+    1. Access the 4biz Parameters feature (Parametrization > 4biz Parameters);
     2. Then, the 4biz Parameters screen will be displayed, click on the Search tab.
 The parameter search screen will be displayed;
     3. Perform a search for the parameter "92 - Name of The Ci Group is In Development Phase (e.g.: CIs in Development)";
     4. Select it.
 Then, the parameter registry screen featuring the selected entry data will be displayed;